mariechatfield/call-my-congress/README.md

 Since this application includes both a front end and a back end, you will need to start up two servers to begin development.

 *Note: Running the backend requires access to ProPublica.
-You'll need access to an API key to make valid requests.*
+You'll need to obtain an API key for the [ProPublica Congress API](https://www.propublica.org/datastore/api/propublica-congress-api) to make valid requests.*

 * `PROPUBLICA_API_KEY=[...] npm run backend`
 * `npm run frontend`